 Important: Choosing a client certificate authentication method for the orchestrator may require additional configuration on your Keyfactor Command server.
-For more information, see Appendix-Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 133, Aeverse Proxy: Citrix ADC on page 120, and Installation Guide.
+For more information, see Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 133, Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 120, and Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) in the Keyfactor Command Server Installation Guide.